Mre-Dennis-Kinuthia/envision/README.md

 4. Test your changes.
 5. Submit a pull request.

-Please ensure that your code follows our coding guidelines and is well-documented.
+## Coding Guidelines

+Please follow our [Coding Guidelines](CODING_GUIDELINES.md) when contributing to this project.
+Consistency in coding style and practices is essential for maintaining a high-quality codebase.

 ## License